MBTI Alternatives

 MBTI results feel accurate because they reflect your self-image back to you.
 Generic descriptions trigger the Barnum effect—they feel personal but apply to almost everyone.
 The community aspect (sharing types, understanding others) adds social value regardless of scientific validity.

-How is 360 feedback different from personality tests?
+How is Pattern different from personality tests?

 Should I ignore my MBTI type completely?